Preparing your departure

-Students remain free to purchase additional insurance if they wish to receive a full or LARGE reimbursement of their health expenses.
-This is however recommended.
+Students remain free to purchase additional insurance if they wish to receive a full or LARGER reimbursement of their health expenses, which is recommended.

 Don't forget to take out insurance.
-In the event of an accident, the cost of treatment can be very high if you are not covered.
+In the event of an accident, the cost can be very high if you are not covered.